polyglot-compiler/JLang/docs/developer-guide.md

 PolyLLVM is built as an extension to the [Polyglot](https://www.cs.cornell.edu/projects/polyglot/) compiler.
 As PolyLLVM is a backend only, it does not extend the parser, or the type system built into polyglot.
-PolyLLVM does add a new set of AST nodes for the LLVM source tree, and compiler passes for desugaring and translating the code.
+PolyLLVM adds a new set of AST nodes for the LLVM source tree, and compiler passes for desugaring and translating the code.